 Kiran Dellimore at the door of the Biomedical Engineering Research Group at the University of Stellenbosch.

-Africa isn't a continent that's famous for cutting edge research.
-But at the University of Stellenbosch, 50km East of Cape Town, South Africa, Kiran Dellimore and his team are engineering medical equipment that will save the lives of people all over the world.
+At the University of Stellenbosch, 50km East of Cape Town, South Africa, Kiran Dellimore and his team are engineering medical equipment that will save the lives of people all over the world.
 Latest projects include replacement heart valves made from kangaroo tissue and equipment to help resuscitate people in emergencies.

 Plus met Kiran at a conference in South Africa, which brought home to us just how important science will be in solving the continent's many problems — from massive health challenges like HIV/AIDS to climate change.
 But the science that's made in developed countries often stays there because it's expensive.
 "The stuff we're doing here is pretty state-of-the-art, but we're doing it much cheaper than they can do it in the US or Europe," says Kiran.
 "Because in Africa things have to be affordable if you're going to treat people.
 Cost is an underlying theme in everything we do.
 And in the course of [trying to make things cheaper] you innovate, you develop new things and new ideas come into play.
 That really shows that Africa has something to teach to the first world."

 A non-linear career path